 This site is one of the most amazing hiking spots in the area.
-The trail is one of stark contrasts: on one side, flat sands spread long distances, the very picture of the dry, yellow desert of the imagination in summer; while in winter and spring, it is scattered with low grasses and bushes that animals come to graze on.
+The trail is one of stark contrasts: on one side, flat sands spread long distances, the very picture of the dry, yellow desert of the imagination in summer.
+In winter and spring, it is scattered with low grasses and bushes that animals come to graze on.
 Keep your eyes peeled and you might even spot a camel or two!
 On the other side, the mountain leaps from the ground in a sheer wall of sandstone and granite.
 A walk along the base of the rock is done easily at your own pace.
 Upon approaching the foot of this majestic mountain, tilt your head back and take in the enormity of the pillars.
-Massive as big-city skyscrapers, these natural formations speak of something ancient, a testament to this place and its withstanding thousands of years of both human and environmental turmoil.
+Massive as big-city skyscrapers, these natural formations speak of something ancient.
+A testament to this place and its withstanding thousands of years of both human and environmental turmoil.

 - The Seven Pillars is iconic in Wadi Rum as it is the first major formation you will see as you approach the valley.

 - Named after TE Lawrence’s book, not the other way around.